karlaxnieves/support-git-delete-yespo/docs/Email/amp/how-create-amp-powered-accordion.md

 <Image align="center" width="30% " src="https://files.readme.io/a6ec239b5404c7976ecf2758f07bd4a44a332a3cd1f480fa23adb05621849524-image5_5.gif" />

 1. Create a custom email or use one of the ready templates.
-Enter it, and go to *Content > Blocks > Accordion*.
+Enter it, and go to **Content → Blocks → Accordion**.

 <Image align="center" width="80% " src="https://files.readme.io/270db4de231b79da2fcb3d321a33a367085777d5eae4f87d61ffd59cde2f2737-how-to-create-amp.webp" />